-Katherine Evans is a first-year student in the Biostatistics doctoral program (academic advisor: Judith Lok) whose main focus is completing her core coursework.
-Her research interests are the application of causal inference to infectious disease epidemiology.
-Because of her prior Master's degree, she took and passed the departmental written qualifying exam in early 2013 (during her first year here).
+Katherine Evans is a second-year student in the Biostatistics doctoral program whose research interests are the application of causal inference to infectious disease epidemiology.
+Her dissertation advisor is Dr. Eric Tchetgen Tchetgen.

-Emily Smith is a first-year student in the Global Health and Population doctoral program (academic advisor: Wafaie Fawzi) whose main focus is completing her core coursework.
-In addition Emily is involved in two research projects.
+Emily Smith is a second year student in the Global Health and Population doctoral program (academic advisor: Professor Wafaie Fawzi).
+Emily is involved in two research projects.
 She is designing a protocol to collect HIV status information for women and infant that are currently enrolled in an individually randomized, double blind, placebo controlled trial in Tanzania that is designed to assess the efficacy of neonatal vitamin A supplementation given within the first three days of life in reducing mortality in the period from supplementation to 6 months of age.
 She is also working on an analysis of baseline ferritin status and HIV progression among participants in a randomized double blinded placebo controlled trial to assess the efficacy of multivitamin supplementation in HIV infected adults initiating antiretroviral therapy in Uganda in achieving immune reconstitution, weight gain, and improved quality of life.

-Caleb Miles is a third-year student in the Biostatistics doctoral program (dissertation advisor: Eric Tchetgen Tchetgen).
-He has completed his course work and is working on his dissertation under the direction of Dr. Eric Tchetgen Tchetgen.
-Caleb's research focuses on development of identification and estimation of a causal contrast in the field of mediation analysis.
-This contrast is of particular interest in settings where there may be both confounders of the effect of the exposure on the outcome as well as confounders of the effect of the mediator on the outcome that are affected by the exposure.
+Caleb Miles is a fourth-year student in the Biostatistics doctoral program, and currently working on his dissertation under the direction of Dr. Eric Tchetgen Tchetgen.
+Caleb's research focuses on the development of identification and estimation of a causal contrast in the field of mediation analysis.
+This contrast is of particular interest in settings where there may be both confounders of the effect of the exposure on the outcome as well as confounders of the effect of the mediator on the outcome that is affected by the exposure.
 One such setting is where there is interest in how adherence to a drug regimen mediates the effect of prescription to an anti-retroviral therapy on the outcome, virologic suppression.
 In addition to confounding variables on the effect of the ART on virologic suppression, it is also important to account for potential toxicity due to exposure to the ART, which could affect both adherence and the outcome.
 The causal contrast Caleb is studying captures specifically the effect of the exposure on the outcome exclusively through the mediator and not through the post-exposure confounders.
 He is developing identification assumptions for this contrast, and using a semiparametric approach to produce an estimator that is both efficient and multiply robust.
-He presented findings from this research, "Background & Recent Developments in Causal Mediation Analysis," at the Joint Statistical Meeting that was held in San Diego, CA in July of 2012.

-Elizabeth Smoot is a third-year student in the Biostatistics doctoral program (dissertation advisor: Sebastien Haneuse).
-She has completed her course work and is working on her dissertation under the direction of Dr. Sebastien Haneuse.
+Elizabeth Smoot is a fourth-year student in the Biostatistics doctoral program, currently working on her dissertation under the direction of Dr. Sebastien Haneuse.
 Ms. Smoot is working on building on the hybrid design for combining ecological and case-control proposed by Haneuse and Wakefield.
 A main obstacle to the applicability of the hybrid design is its large computational burden.
-A potential solution to this is to use an alternative decomposition of the likelihood (into case-control and ecological sans case control) and then exploit the independence of case-control and ecological-sans-case control datasets by approximating the ecological portion of the likelihood, and a second potential solution is to use calibration methods in conjunction with influence functions.
+A potential solution to this is to use an alternative representation of the hybrid likelihood combined with a series of approximations to drastically reduce the computational burden of the hybrid design while maintaining the operating characteristics of the maximum likelihood point estimates.
+A second potential solution is to use calibration methods in conjunction with influence functions.
 These methods are motivated by and useful in resource-limited settings, which include monitoring of HIV/AIDS patient outcomes in national antiretroviral treatment programs for resource-poor countries such as Malawi.